 From the popular “We Were There” series, a young French boy, from Alsace-Lorraine (whose understanding of German looks suspicious to those around him) raises carrier pigeons and ends up helping the American Lafayette Escadrille stationed in his town.
 Historical fiction based on fact gives the reader a peak into life during The War.
 For Middle-Elementary to Junior High readers

-After an introductory chapter on the causes of WWI, the impact of the newly invented airplanes, and the transition the machines underwent during The War, Gurney's book is a series of chapter-biographies of the Great Aces on all sides of the conflict.
+After an introductory chapter on the causes of WWI, the impact of the newly invented airplanes, and the transition the machines underwent during The War, Gurney’s book is a series of chapter-biographies of the Great Aces on all sides of the conflict.
+Part of the Landmark Book Series.
 For Middle-Elementary on up.

 The Falcons of France by Charles Nordhoff and James Norman Hall